Philipp Arras

 Intro

-If you would like to discuss anything related to my previous science projects (e.g., resolve, nifty or information field theory in general), the life of a physicist at a MBB consulting company, or the application of Bayesian imaging algorithms to medical imaging, feel free to reach out to me.
+If you would like to discuss anything related to my previous science projects (e.g., resolve, nifty or information field theory in general), the life of a physicist at a MBB consulting company, the application of Bayesian imaging algorithms to medical imaging, or how to found a startup, feel free to reach out to me.

 I work on Bayesian medical imaging, currently with focus on Magnetic Resonance (MR) imaging, leveraging my imaging tools from astrophysics.